Finding that special someone who you wish to share your journey with should never be taken for granted. You’re in a very fortunate position.

 Clarity.
 On the wholesale side of things the suppliers know we can’t quickly come around to inspect a diamond.
 They've a grade called “eye-clean.
 Yes/no”.
 By default, we only consider eye-clean diamonds.
-To ensure nothing slips through we’ll usually pin the clarity to not drop below VS2.
+To insure nothing slips through we’ll usually pin the clarity to not drop below VS2.
 If a supplier mentions a unicorn that's a lower clarity grading but still appears free of impurities to the naked eye we’ll take a look.

 Cut is the most important C. If a diamond was poorly cut it looks like a dull piece of glass &ndash.
 You didn’t pay dull glass prices.
-To ensure our diamonds are exceptionally manufactured and have optimal light reflection and refraction we only stick to Very Good and Excellent cut diamonds.
+To insure our diamonds are exceptionally manufactured and have optimal light reflection and refraction we only stick to Very Good and Excellent cut diamonds.